mgurley/inav/README.md

 # Source Code

-All of the source code for the application is contained within its download installation folder.
+All of the source code for the application is contained within its [installation folder](http://cloud.github.com/downloads/mgurley/inav/INAV.zip).
 The official URLs for the application's components can be found at the following locations:

 - The patient/provider registry Ruby on Rails application.
 Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
 - The protocol and patient-calendar management Java web application -- the Patient Study Calendar.
 Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)